-Examinations

-One three hour examination will be held at the end of the course.
+Examinations One three hour examination will be held at the end of the course.
 The pass mark is 50%.
 There are no further categories other than Pass/Fail.
 There will be no provision for repeat examinations.

-Application Procedure

-Application forms are available from the Faculty of Law Office, University College Dublin, Roebuck Castle, Belfield, Dublin 4.
+Application Procedure Application forms are available from the Faculty of Law Office, University College Dublin, Roebuck Castle, Belfield, Dublin 4.
 The closing date for submission of completed application forms is 30 July of the year of entry.

-INTERDISCIPLINARY DEGREES

-The Faculty of Law contributes to the inter-faculty master's degree and higher diploma programmes of Equality Studies and to the Master of Arts/Master of Economic Science (European Economic and Public Affairs) programmes.

-DEGREE OF MASTER OF EQUALITY STUDIES AND HIGHER DIPLOMA IN EQUALITY STUDIES
+Diploma enquiries: Liesanne.Dean@ucd.ie Telephone No: (01) 716 8754.
+Postgraduate Admissions, Faculty of Law, University College, Roebuck Castle, Belfield Dublin 4.
+INTERDISCIPLINARY DEGREES The Faculty of Law contributes to the inter-faculty master's degree and higher diploma programmes of Equality Studies and to the Master of Arts/Master of Economic Science (European Economic and Public Affairs) programmes.
+DEGREE OF MASTER OF EQUALITY STUDIES AND HIGHER DIPLOMA IN EQUALITY STUDIES Course Description University College Dublin offers a Master's Degree and a Higher Diploma in Equality Studies.

-Course Description

-University College Dublin offers a Master's Degree and a Higher Diploma in Equality Studies.
 This is an inter-faculty programme taught by staff from the Faculties of Arts, Law and Philosophy and Sociology.
 It is designed to cultivate a pluridisciplinary appreciation of equality issues of both national and international significance and to explore their interrelationship.
 Courses commence in September of each year and may be taken on either a full-time or part-time basis.

-Admission Requirements

-Applicants for the Master's Degree will normally be required to have a Second Class Honours degree, Grade II or equivalent.
+Admission Requirements Applicants for the Master's Degree will normally be required to have a Second Class Honours degree, Grade II or equivalent.
 For admission to the postgraduate Diploma, applicants will normally be required to have a primary degree or equivalent.
 It is desirable that candidates for both the Master's Degree and Diploma should have worked or studied in the fields of equality, social justice or human rights.

-Application Procedure

-Application forms and further information on these programmes can be obtained from:

-The Equality Studies Centre, University College Dublin, Library Building, Belfield,
+Application Procedure Application forms and further information on these programmes can be obtained from: The Equality Studies Centre, University College Dublin, Library Building, Belfield,, Dublin 4.
+Course Syllabus There are four main areas of study:

-Dublin 4.
-Tel 01-269 1963

-Course Syllabus

-There are four main areas of study: